-Patients treated with high-dose IL-2 are hospitalized for five to seven days at Providence Portland Medical Center in the oncology unit, where a highly-trained team of physicians and nurses provide care during this rigorous treatment regimen.
-After a two-week break from treatment, a second five to seven day admission occurs.
-Additional treatment with high-dose IL-2 depends on the response of the patient’s tumor to the treatment.
+Patients treated with high-dose IL-2 are hospitalized for six to seven days in the oncology unit at Providence Portland Medical Center, where a highly trained team of physicians and nurses administers IL-2 intravenously and provides close monitoring and care during this rigorous treatment regimen.
+After a two-week break, a second cycle of IL-2 treatment is given, following the same procedure as the first cycle.

 A month after the second cycle, CT scans or other scans are done to see how well the tumor has responded to the treatment.
 If the cancer has shrunk, two more cycles of IL-2 will be given.
 If the cancer continues to shrink, a patient can receive up to six cycles of high-dose IL-2.

 Our goal is to improve on the already known success rate of IL-2.
 We are currently enrolling patients in clinical trials comparing IL-2 treatment alone and in combination with stereotactic body radiation therapy (SBRT) for metastatic melanoma and metastatic renal cancer.
 Providence Cancer Center is the first center in the world to combine these two treatments for patients.